gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 ### Floyd-Hoare Triples

-Mathematical Logic allows us to express claims about algebraic systems and perform deductions from sets of claims, axioms, and logical truths. **Can this be applied to programs?** The answer is yes, but with some twists.
-Thanks to Robert Floyd and Tony Hoare for coming up with a formal system.
+Mathematical Logic is a tool for pushing truth around.
+Given some statements we know to be true, we use rules of deduction to find the truth-value of other statements.
+Such a sequence of deductions is called a proof.
+Statements for which proofs exist are called theorems. **Can this be applied to programs?** The answer is yes, but with some twists.
+The work presented herein was created by Robert Floyd and Tony Hoare.

 Here's the basic idea.
-Programs are built up from commands, and we'd like to make claims of the form
+Programs are built up from commands.
+To reason about programs we first need to reason about commands.
+We'd like to say that executing command `C` has some consequence, call it `Q`.
+For example if `C = x++`, we may claim that `C` has the effect of `adding 1 to the current value of x`, whih is the consequence, `Q`.
+Although, this is only true under certain conditions.
+What if `x` is not a numeric type, or in general does not have the autoincrement operator defined?
+To cover the cases we are interested in, it's necessary to state some assertions of what is true before the command executes.
+So that, all together, we can conclude

-> When the precondition is met, executing the command establishes the postcondition
+> If the preconditions are met, executing the command establishes the postconditions

 This is usually written as `{P} C {Q}` or top-down as